 Marketing your book with social media

 Facebook is the medium on which you will find people you know.
-Friends, family, co-workers, school mates, etc. Because they know you, and want you to succeed, they will often ‘Like’, ‘Comment’, or ‘Share’ your posts, which means they reach their audiences as well.
-Facebook is the most popular social networking site and it makes sense to have a page for you as an author or for your book.
+Friends, family, co-workers, school mates, etc. Because they know you and want you to succeed, they will often ‘Like’, ‘Comment’, or ‘Share’ your posts, which means they reach their audiences as well.
+Facebook is the most popular social networking site, and it makes sense to have a page for you as an author or for your book.

-Google+ is fast becoming one of the largest social media sites because it’s the place where you can truly connect with people you don’t yet know, but who share your interests.
-It’s easy to get started and add people to your circles, and connect with communities.
-If you were promoting a cook book with unique Middle Eastern spices, it would be easy for you to connect with middle eastern food groups, cooking lovers, and other related communities.
+Google+ is fast becoming one of the largest social media sites because it’s the place where you can truly connect with people you don’t yet know but who share your interests.
+It’s easy to get started and add people to your circles and connect with communities.
+If you were promoting a cookbook with unique Middle Eastern spices, it would be easy for you to connect with middle eastern food groups, cooking lovers, and other related communities.

-It is essential that you start marketing using social media as soon as you can.
+You must start marketing using social media as soon as you can.
 Even when you are writing, start building online interest through these mediums.
 The key to social media is participation:

-- Choose one or two platforms to begin with and build slowly so you know you are reaching the right target.
+- Choose one or two platforms, to begin with, and build slowly, so you know you are reaching the right target.

 - Engage your followers BEFORE you market anything to them.